-How To Be the Team MVP Without Ever Setting Foot In The Office
+Be A Team MVP Without Setting Foot In The Office

 Tips and Tools for Being a Top Notch Remote Employee